The in-laws wanted to spend time in Death Valley for their 50th Wedding Anniversary. In late October who am I to argue?

 Scenes in Glasgow:

-with Dick and Lucy McTaggert whom we met prior to PBP 2007.
+To wrap up our trip we spent 2 nights with Dick and Lucy McTaggert whom we met prior to PBP 2007.
 They took us on a walking tour of Galashiels and then a nice walk around St Mary's Lake despite Dick's aversion to traveling on 2 feet rather than 2 wheels.